Tuesday, October 30, 2007

 (Here are a couple of photos from things I wrote about previously.)

 Tiffiney (my roommate)'s karaoke birthday event.
 Tiffiney is on the left, and Vanessa (other roommate) is on the right.
-I can't remember what t
+I can't remember what they're singing but they look very concentrated.

-change's booth at the Harvest Festival last weekend.
+Equal Exchange's booth at the Harvest Festival last weekend.
 The woman from EE talking to customers is the Marketing Director (A.K.A. my boss).

 The Museum of Fine Arts.